Gbemiga97/IAM_Portfolio/Automating Identity Lifecycle Management (Joiner–Mover–Leaver) in Microsoft Entra ID/Lab.md

 .\JML-Setup.ps1
 ```
 ### 1.3 Alternatively, Run the Setup Script Step by Step after Installing Microsoft Graph
-1. Connect with corrcr scopes
+1. Connect with the correct scopes
      ```pwsh
      # Connect with correct scopes
     Connect-MgGraph -Scopes "User.ReadWrite.All","User-LifeCycleInfo.ReadWrite.All","Group.ReadWrite.All"